Books, Videos, Websites, Online Groups, Classes, Loom Manufactures

 If you are lucky enough to have a local shop nearby that supports weaving, please support them.
 They can give you personal handholding when you need it, and they offer you the invaluable service of allowing you to get hands-on experience when picking your yarn, fiber, and equipment.
 Consider your loom, book, and other materials support of this service.

 This page includes affiliate links from Amazon.
-I encourage you to support your local retailer, although I fully recognize not everyone is lucky enough to have a local book or weaving store nearby or they may not be unstuck in your favorite independent online retailer.
+I encourage you to support your local retailer, although I fully recognize not everyone is lucky enough to have a local book or weaving store nearby.
 The small income from these links help fund this site.

 The Ashford Book of Rigid Heddle Weaving by Rowena Hart